chibisnorlax/acnhfaq/faq/npc-visitors-and-special-characters.md

 - Each player can purchase up to one piece of artwork from him, and an unlimited amount of the 2 furniture items he brings each visit.
 - Art is mailed to you the following day, furniture is in your pocket immediately after purchase.
 - For more info on Redd's art see [here](https://yuexr.github.io/img/redd1.png) and [here](https://yuexr.github.io/img/redd2.png).
-- Click [here](https://nookplaza.net/tools?tab=fake_art) to find the differences between fake and real art.
+- The [Fake Art Identifier tool here](https://nookplaza.net/tools?tab=fake_art) can be used to find the differences between fake and real art.

 ## C.J.
 - Buys fish for 1.5x Timmy and Tommy's price, but only after you complete his challenge.